-This John B. Kelly School Parental Involvement Policy has been developed jointly with, and agreed on with, parents as evidenced by a meeting with the SAC on Wednesday, August 30, 2019.
-Amended were made by new principal Victoria Pressley, August 24, 2020.
+This John B. Kelly School Parental Involvement Policy has been developed jointly with, and agreed on with, parents as evidenced by a meeting with the parents on Thursday, April 22, 2022.

-The school will distribute this policy to all parents on or before September 30, 2020.
+The school will distribute this policy to all parents on or before September 15, 2022.